mwouts/itables/docs/advanced_parameters.md

 ## Removing the search box

-By default, datatables comes with a search box, a pagination control, a table summary, etc.
+By default, datatables that don't fit in one page come with a search box, a pagination control, a table summary, etc.
 You can select which elements are actually displayed using DataTables' [`dom` option](https://datatables.net/reference/option/dom) with e.g.: